Handvask/handvask/README.md

    - Make sure to use the same region as everywhere else (e.g. `europe-north1`)
    - Once it's up, don't forget to create a database, and user account that can access said database.
    - Once you have a VPC created (step 14), don't forget to enable private networking for the database in edit -> connections -> private network, set the private network to the VPC.

+**NOTE** The database does not _have_ to be in gcloud.
+It can be whereever you want, as long as it's a Mysql Database, and the backend is able to access it using the specified environment variables, it will work.

+7. Create the following secrets:

 ```json
 {